cordeliachen/splotify/CONTRIBUTING.md

-Thank you for your interest in contributing to splotify!!
+Thank you for your interest in contributing to Splotify!!

 ## Prerequisites